shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/7 - Building a Voting Smart Contract in Solidity.md

-In this tutorial, we'll be walking through the steps of building a simple voting smart contract in Solidity.
+In this lesson, we'll be walking through the steps of building a simple voting smart contract in Solidity.
 This contract will allow users to vote on a simple yes/no question and display the results of the vote.
 Let's get started!

 ## Step 1: Setting up the Contract
 The first thing we need to do is set up our contract.
 We'll start by defining our contract and setting up some basic variables: